vivek231/LungINFseg/README.md

 LungINFseg: Segmenting COVID-19 Infected Regions in Lung CT Images Based on Receptive-Field-Aware Deep Learning Framework

+This repository is in progress to provide the clean version of codes.

 ## Prerequisites
 ```
 + Linux